smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 - React Native
   > I have used Ionic before, I didn't like it as much as RN.

 For native apps, I use React native to build mobile apps (Ios & Android).
-I also have a personal [boilerplate](https://github.com/smakosh/RN-personal-boilerplate) that I use to speed up the process.
+I also have a personal [boilerplate](https://github.com/smakosh/RN-personal-boilerplate) that I use to speed up the process which needs to be updated.

 ### Deployment

 - Vercel using their GitHub intergration
-- Digital Ocean in a manual way
+- Digital Ocean via GitHub actions
 - App Store / Play Store using Fastlane

 ### Domain name provider